WeMakeMolecules/fungison/README.md

 # Fungison
 This is a clean version of CORASON integrated with the FUNGIT repository.
 It is tailored for fungal genomes.
 It wont drop large jobs on thousands of PKSs and NRPSs and in general for long sequences

+# Install

+chmod +x nw_distance
+sudo apt-get install mafft
+sudo apt-get install iqtree
+sudo apt-get install blast+

+# Folder structure

-this script should be placed at /fungison the rest should be under /fungison/bin the genomes database must be in /fungison/bin/genomes the RAST.Ids file must be in /fungison/bin/
+this script should be placed at /fungison the rest should be under /fungison/bin the genomes database must be in /fungison/bin/genomes the GENOMES.Ids file must be in /fungison/bin/

+#Database creation
+SOON!